RN Job In Palo Alto, California

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Current AHA Healthcare Provider BCLS and PALS certification.
+Licensure/Certification: Current California RN License, Current AHA Healthcare Provider BCLS and PALS certification.
+APHON Chemo Provider preferred.